Beamish Museum transport collection: Gateshead 52

 Gateshead 52 was originally a single-deck 'California' style tram until the open end compartments were covered over around 1903.
 Was involved in an accident in 1916 after it rolled down a steep hill with passengers on board.
 After this it was rebuilt to its present format and was withdrawn in 1951.
 Bought by its former driver, it passed to the National Tramway Museum on his death, where it was stored, and damaged in an arson attack.
 It was transferred to Beamish in 2014, with a full restoration planned.

 Oporto 65

-Oporto 65 was built in 1933 and is a coal car, built for use on the Oporto Tramway system.
+Oporto 65 was built in 1933 and is a coal car, built for use on the Porto (Oporto) tramway system.
 Its original purpose was carrying coal, a role which it undertook for many years before being withdrawn from service.
 In 2005 it was acquired by the National Tramway Museum where it was intended to be restored but this never materialised.
 Beamish acquired the vehicle in 2016, arriving at the museum in the September.
 The intention is to restore 65 to operational condition where it will be used once again as a works and maintenance vehicle, plus on the driving experience courses.
 Work on the truck and controllers is underway.
 Bodywork will be restored at a later date.